ZhangSteven/trustee_report/README.md

 # trustee_report
 Convert China Life Trustee monthly statements (Excel) to Bloomberg AIM TSCF upload file (csv format).
+Check out main.py for more details on how to run the program.